martincostello/sqllocaldb/readme.md

 An example of using the API can be found [here](https://github.com/martincostello/sqllocaldb/blob/master/src/TestApp/Program.cs) in the TestApp project in the source code.

-An example of using the API with EntityFramework can be found [here](https://github.com/martincostello/sqllocaldb/blob/master/src/SqlLocalDb.EFSample/Program.cs) in the source code.
+An example of using the API with [EntityFramework](http://entityframework.codeplex.com/) can be found [here](https://github.com/martincostello/sqllocaldb/blob/master/src/SqlLocalDb.EFSample/Program.cs) in the source code.

 # Feedback

-Any feedback or issues can be added to the [GitHub](https://github.com/martincostello/sqllocaldb/issues) project.
+Any feedback or issues can be added to the issues for this project in [GitHub](https://github.com/martincostello/sqllocaldb/issues).

 # Repository

-The repository is located on [GitHub](https://github.com/martincostello/sqllocaldb): https://github.com/martincostello/sqllocaldb.git
+The repository is hosted in [GitHub](https://github.com/martincostello/sqllocaldb): https://github.com/martincostello/sqllocaldb.git

+# License

+This project is licensed under the [Apache 2.0](http://www.apache.org/licenses/LICENSE-2.0.txt) license.